You’re in the market for an enterprise SEO agency.

 If your content piece does one of these, you can compete.
 However, if you incorporate three to four of these criteria and promote it aggressively, your content moves to legendary status.
 Legendary content receives the lion’s share of visibility, traffic, links, leads, and revenue.

 To create 10x content, you’ll need to:

-- Gain deep insights on the keyword phrases/topic searchers are looking for.
+- Gain deep insights into the keyword phrases/topic searchers are looking for.
 You’ll need to understand the topic on multiple layers (e.g., ethnographics, psychographics, sociology, etc.).
 This is likely related to your core business, so this will only help your agency.

 - You’ll need to approach the topic from a unique angle.
 Remember, you’re doing what others haven’t, can’t, or won’t do

 - Discover powerful methods to solve searcher problems using powerful, indisputable methods.
-Some companies like Clio use their software to create unique, difficult to copy insights that are shared around the web
+Some companies like Clio use their software to create unique, difficult-to-copy insights that are shared around the web

 - Uniquely present the content using the framework I’ve mentioned above (e.g., depth, design, drama, data, degree)

 - Be in this for the long haul.
 You don’t know which 10x content piece will take off, but it’s important to keep going.
 A rising tide raises all ships; the 10x content piece that generates the lion’s share of visibility and traffic will draw attention to the other 10x content pieces you’ve invested in.
 Don’t give up!